kgz/mago_vscode/README.md

 ### Known issues / CLI caveats

-- Fix mode omits JSON reporting and skips diagnostics parsing; use non-fix runs for diagnostics.
+- Fix mode is currently not supported in this extension.
+We always run analysis with JSON output for diagnostics.
+A separate "Fix" command may be added later.

 ### Pre-run checks

 - Requires `mago.toml` in the workspace root.
-If absent, the extension prompts to run `mago init`.
+If absent, the extension offers to create a template `mago.toml` (or you can create one manually).
 - Warns if `vendor/` exists but is not excluded in `mago.toml`.

 ### Roadmap / Next

-- Warn on load when no `mago.toml` is present (explain default vendor reporting behavior and how to configure)
-- Warn on load if `vendor/` is not excluded in `analyzer.excludes` in `mago.toml`
 - Add “Format File with Mago” and “Format Workspace with Mago” commands
 - Code action: open rule documentation from code
 - Multi-root workspaces: prefer nearest `vendor/bin/mago` and `mago.toml`
 - CI and tests (unit + integration)

+Implemented recently:
+- Prompt when no `mago.toml` is present and offer to create a template
+- Warn if `vendor/` exists but is not excluded in `mago.toml`